Is this a Prime Time To acquire Redwood Trust Inc. (RWT) stock - The Dwinnex

-After finishing at $6.61 in the prior trading day, Redwood Trust Inc. (NYSE: RWT) closed at $6.67, up 0.91%.
-In other words, the price has increased by $+0.06 from its previous closing price.
-On the day, 668776 shares were traded.
-RWT stock price reached its highest trading level at $6.68 during the session, while it also had its lowest trading level at $6.54.
+The price of Redwood Trust Inc. (NYSE: RWT) closed at $6.76 in the last session, up 2.58% from day before closing price of $6.59.
+In other words, the price has increased by $+0.17 from its previous closing price.
+On the day, 1086045 shares were traded.
+RWT stock price reached its highest trading level at $6.82 during the session, while it also had its lowest trading level at $6.53.

 Top 5 EV Tech Stocks to Buy for 2023